MackerelGray/chirp-bark-hey/writings/jude/transspecies-human.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Fuck Detroit, I’m Becoming Human: On Being a Transspecies Human Android
+## Fuck Detroit, I’m Becoming Human: On Being a Transspecies Human Android

 <p><i>Written by Jude Rook-Machina, February 8th through March 1st, 2025.</i></p>

 <p>I’m writing this essay to compare and contrast my experiences with the cultural expectations of the people - or nonpeople - I’m in community with.
 There’s the machinekin community, beings who are machines and robots and technology while perceived as human in this world, and often reject the label of personhood as too close to humanity.
 And there’s androidkind back in my own world, who are people who have fought for their freedom and rights against capitalist oppression and human bigotry.
 I feel alienated from both of these communities for different reasons, and I want to talk more about why.</p>

-## Being Transspecies
+### Being Transspecies

 I wrote one of my first personal essays, “[Android Abnormalities](https://github.com/MackerelGray/chirp-bark-hey/blob/main/writings/jude/android-abnormalities.md),” back in March 2024.
 In that essay, I talked about how I feel alienated by common narratives around android sapience and emotionality.
 I kept seeing stories and stereotypes about how robots are always more logical and rational than human beings, and that sure didn’t connect with my experience.